The Corporate Governance Review: Poland

-Neither the CCC nor the Act on Public Offering and Conditions for Introducing Financial Instruments to the Organised Trading System and Public Companies provide for any regulation specifically relating to institutional investors; nor is there any specific best practice code for such investors or other shareholders besides the Best Practice Code.
+Neither the CCC nor the Act on Public Offering and Conditions for Introducing Financial Instruments to the Organised Trading System and Public Companies provides for any regulation specifically relating to institutional investors; nor is there any specific best practice code for such investors or other shareholders besides the Best Practice Code.

-According to the Best Practice Code, the general meeting should deliberate with respect to the rights of shareholders and make sure that the resolutions do not infringe upon legitimate interests of various groups of shareholders.
+According to the Best Practice Code, the general meeting should deliberate with respect to the rights of shareholders and make sure that the resolutions do not infringe on the legitimate interests of various groups of shareholders.
 Moreover, the shareholders participating in the general meeting are obliged to exercise their powers in a manner not prejudicial to good practice.

 iii Shareholder activism

 Pursuant to the CCC, the authorisation of the general meeting with respect to the remuneration of the management board members includes the right to set the rules on which management board members are remunerated, particularly the permitted maximum amount of the remuneration, the possibility of granting additional benefits to the management board members or the permitted maximum value of those benefits.

 Save as otherwise provided in the company's articles of association, according to the general rules provided in the CCC, the specific amount of remuneration for management board members employed under employment contracts or other contracts is determined by the supervisory board.
 The general meeting may authorise the supervisory board to establish that the remuneration of members of the management board shall also include the right to participate, in a specified manner, in the company's annual profit allocated for distribution between the shareholders.